apos/pifinder_tweaks/README.md

     getconf LONG_BIT

-You can also install some tools to get more informateon
+You can also install some tools to get much more informations (only, if you like - this will add some dependencies):

     sudo apt install lshw inxi
     sudo inxi -Fxz